-Consortium and Articulation Agreements between Affiliated Schools agreements in place that allow students enrolled at one campus ("home campus") to concurrently take courses from any of the CEHE group of schools.
+Consortium and Articulation Agreements between Affiliated Schools

+The Center for Excellence in Higher Education (CEHE) group of schools, including Independence University, CollegeAmerica, Stevens-Henager College, and California College San Diego, has consortium and articulation agreements in place that allow students enrolled at one campus ("home campus") to concurrently take courses from any of the CEHE group of schools.
 All courses, grades, and attendance are recorded at the students' home campus.
 Students must take at least 50% of their courses in a program at their home campus.